Dream-Affairs/Dream-Affairs-Backend/CONTRIBUTION.md

  8. **Create a Pull Request**
     Go to the Pull Requests section of our repository.
     Click on the "New Pull Request" button.
-    Select the branch containing your changes from your forked repository.
+    Select the branch containing your changes.
     Provide a clear and concise description of your changes in the PR description.
     Submit the pull request, and we'll review your changes as soon as possible.